Shimmy0530/kali-mcp-server/server-test-scripts/README.md

 ## Notes

+- **Existing Container Detection**: Tests automatically detect and use containers already running (e.g., started by Cursor IDE)
-- Tests use temporary containers that are automatically cleaned up
+- **Temporary Containers**: If no existing container is found, tests create temporary containers that are automatically cleaned up
-- Tests do not require network access (except for MCP protocol tests)
+- **Network Access**: Tests do not require network access (except for MCP protocol tests)
-- Some tests may take longer on resource-constrained systems
+- **Resource Usage**: Some tests may take longer on resource-constrained systems
-- All tests are designed to be safe and non-destructive
+- **Safety**: All tests are designed to be safe and non-destructive
+- **Cursor Integration**: When Cursor has started the MCP server container, tests will use that container instead of creating new ones